 Sailors have long debated whether monohull or catamaran sailing boats are better, the age-old question having whiled away many an evening.
 Both have their benefits, yet ultimately it comes down to pure preference.

-View all Catamarans on Rightboat.com today...
+View all our new and used Catamarans globally available for sale on Rightboat.com today...

-Yet it’s not just the space itself which makes sailing catamarans so appealing.
+Yet it’s not just space itself which makes sailing catamarans so appealing.
 The beam and dual hulls make them extremely stable with natural buoyancy.
 Often referred to as unsinkable, for even if they capsized (which is extremely rare) they would float on the surface.
 It also means they don’t roll at anchor.
 Imagine again that evening spent dining with friends, yet with none of the rocking of a monohull.
 Seasickness is far less common on a catamaran.

 The stability means there is no need for ballast or a substantial keel, and some 12 metre cats will have a draft less than 1.2 metres.
 This results in a flat-bottomed boat which can be nudged right up onto the beach for a day of exploring and sun-worshipping.
 At sea that same stability means no heeling, creating a comfortable and relaxed ride for guests.
 Catamarans will heel to a maximum of 5-10 degrees, compared to monohulls which easily heel at 20 degrees.

 Speed is another major appeal of the sailing catamarans, and they are able to fly through the water at half the speed of the wind.
 In fact, a catamaran will usually be 25-30% faster than a cruising monohull.
 Enjoying these racing speeds on board a yacht which is as stable as a motor cruiser is a huge benefit for those in search of comfort and exhilaration in one.